 - Kevork Bardakjian

-> The library also contains several important collections of personal papers, including those of the late Avedis Derounian (aka John Roy Carlson), the Rev. Charles Vertanes, Emmanuel P. Varandyan, Haigazn Kazarian, Marderos Deranian, Dicran Simsarian, and others, which represent a substantial source of information for future researchers.
+The library also contains several collections of rare personal papers of great interest, including those of the late Avedis Derounian (aka John Roy Carlson), Fr.
+Krikor Guerguerian, the Rev. Charles Vertanes, Emmanuel P. Varandyan, Haigazn Kazarian, Marderos Deranian, Dicran Simsarian, and others, which represent a substantial source of information for future researchers.

-> Highlights of the library include a large number of histories of now-destroyed Armenian villages and towns, Armenian dictionaries of many different types, a copy of virtually every title published in English over the past half century, and an enormous trove of newspapers and periodicals, including scholarly journals.
+Highlights of the library also include histories of now-destroyed Armenian villages and towns, Armenian dictionaries of many different types, virtually every title published in English over the past half century, and thousands of newspapers and periodicals, including scholarly journals.

-> Online catalogues of other Boston-area Armenian libraries with important holdings of interest to researchers:
+Online catalogues of other Boston-area Armenian libraries with important holdings of interest to researchers:

 The Mesrob G. Boyadjian Library at the Armenian Museum of America in Watertown, MA